What is ITAR?

 - Charges typically include conspiracy, export without license, false statements

-Common ITAR Violations and Avoidance
+Common ITAR Violations and How to Avoid Them

 - Unlicensed exports: Shipping USML items or technical data without obtaining a license first.
 Solution: Require licensing review before any export.